Qualis/www-qual-is/_posts/epic-story-and-bug-templates.md

 - **Tactical:** Often short-term efforts representing a **side quest** that can be deprioritized unless the effort is low.
 Tactical items may provide incremental value but should be assessed carefully to avoid distracting from strategic goals.
 - **Strategic:** Often medium-term efforts focused on **committed OKR**.
 These are objectives that must be achieved within the defined period, aligning with key business priorities.
 - **Transformational:** Often long-term efforts focused on **aspirational OKR**.
-Transformational efforts should be evaluated carefully to avoid a **YAGNI (You Ain’t Gonna Need It)** moments, where premature optimization leads to wasted effort.
+Transformational efforts should be evaluated carefully to avoid a **YAGNI (You Ain't Gonna Need It)** moments, where premature optimization leads to wasted effort.
 If a transformational task is not clearly tied to long-term value, it may not be worth prioritizing.

 ### Delivery Effort